amdev9/dapp-browser/docs/README.md

 This makes the main process’ store the One True Store, and ensures that the others are eventually consistent.
 With this strategy, there’s no need to shuttle state or get into the serialization game.

-ARRAY solves the side-effects of the Redux asynchronous actions with [redux-observable]( https://github.com/redux-observable/redux-observable)
+DAPPIO solves the side-effects of the Redux asynchronous actions with [redux-observable]( https://github.com/redux-observable/redux-observable)
 > It becomes really powerful when combined with a Redux store in each process, because now we can kickoff main process side-effects from a renderer and vice-versa, in a decoupled way.
 It’s similar to an event bus or pub-sub, but across Chromium processes.

 -----------------------------------------------------------------------

-ARRAY stack:
+DAPPIO stack:
 - Electron.js (sandboxed BrowserWindow and BrowserViews, safe hardcoded list ipc communication channels)
 - React.js
 - Redux + redux-electron